-Virtual Desktop Infrastructure VDI is the process of running a desktop operating system on a centralized server in a data center. offers users personalized desktops which they can access on demand anywhere, anytime and on any device.
+Virtualization is fundamentally the process of running a desktop operating system on a centralized server in a data center. offers users personalized desktops which they can access on demand anywhere, anytime and on any device.
 The centralized management UX in VDI boosts efficiency and productivity and reduces overall business costs.

-In light of the above, why are some companies yet to move to VDI?
-One might say that the total cost of owning and maintaining a VDI setup is too high.
+In light of the above, why are some companies yet to move to virtual desktops?
+One might say that the total cost of owning and maintaining such a setup is too high.
 This could be the case only if you do not carry out prior research prior to implementation.
 Also, setup, licensing costs and storage needs back then meant that companies invested more than what was necessary.

-However, because of IT recent progress, there are many low-cost VDI solutions which you can consider.
+However, because of IT recent progress, there are many low-cost virtual desktop solutions that you can consider.
 Let’s look at the possibilities.

 Consider Hyper-Converged Infrastructure (HCI)

 HCI integrates storage, compute, networking and virtualization hardware and software resources into a single system.
-With HCI, data does not travel between hardware components and this boosts VDI performance.
-This is because HCI devices streamline VDI planning, meet full-size virtualization disk requirements and manage hardware complications.
+With HCI, data does not travel between hardware components and this boosts performance.
+This is because HCI devices streamline planning, meet full-size virtualization disk requirements and manage hardware complications.
 You only need to find one HCI device that does everything to simplify VDI management.
-It is this very feature that makes it a low cost option.
+It is this very feature that makes it a low-cost option.

 How does this work?
-Companies planning large-scale VDI will face scalability issues with traditional infrastructure.
+Companies planning a large-scale implementation will face scalability issues with traditional infrastructure.
 For example, provisioning enough storage to manage varying user needs is time-consuming, difficult and costly in a legacy system setting.

-So, HDI lessens VDI load on the data center by cutting administration and support costs through server, network and storage consolidation.
+So, HDI lessens VDI to load on the data center by cutting administration and support costs through the server, network, and storage consolidation.
 This saves money and keeps overall costs low.

 Look Up Desktop as a Service (DaaS)

 Apart from using DaaS for contracting out actual VDI, companies can also assign management tasks to a cloud provider.
 All they need to do is simply pay ongoing service fees.
-This helps keep VDI expenses in check.
+This helps keep virtual desktop expenses in check.